xpl/useless/README.md

 ###Using external tools

 You can run `build.js` under `nodemon` (which can be installed from npm).
 This will trigger automatic re-builds on source change.
-There also exists `.nodemonignore` which you can edit to exclude some files from monitoring.

 `nodemon build.js <header-file> <output-folder>`